kingluddite/web-dev-notes/full-stack/udemy/118n-graphql-apollo-react/03-user-authentication.md/03-user-authorization-in-graphql/02-add-getcurrentuser-query.md

         username: currentUser.username,
       }).populate({
         path: 'favorites',
-        model: 'Genealogy', // make sure this is singular });
+        model: 'Cologne', // make sure this is singular });
     },
   },
   // MORE CODE
 ```

+* Things to point out:
+  - When we call this method we need to pass it the currentUser
+  - We find one user (there should only be one because all usernames are unique)
+  - We use mongoose's `populate()` to attach all the favorite colognes to the found currentUser

 `User.js`